ihsaan-ullah/create_a_codalab_challenge/starting_kit/utilities/README.md

 	`python make_bundle.py`

 Usage (2) with big data:
-	`python make_bundle.py ../ ../../FILES/iris`
+	`python make_bundle.py ../ ../../FILES/Insects`

-Change the name "iris"  to the name of your dataset.
+Change the name "Insects"  to the name of your dataset.